 Heat an electric skillet or griddle over medium-low heat (around 300°F if measuring with an infrared temperature gun).
 Spray the surface with a bit of canola oil spray, then add a tablespoon of butter to melt and sizzle.

 Place 2 to 4 English muffin rings on the griddle close to the heat source.
-Use a large cookie scoop to portion out about ¼ cup of the batter (don’t overfill the rings).
+Use an extra large cookie scoop to portion out about ¼ cup of the batter (don’t overfill the rings).
 Cook the crumpets until the tops look dry and pockmarked with small bubbles, about 5 minutes (photo 3).

 Step 4: Flip the crumpets